 Explore available workshops below.
-Each comes with a step-by-step teaching guide, and most also include a comprehensive training video led by one of our product experts.
+Each comes with a step-by-step teaching guide and a comprehensive training video led by one of our product experts.

 • Personas: An exercise using a provided template for identifying a target audience, and parsing its needs.

 • Brainstorming Technique: Group Exercise using Alex Osborne’s brainstorming method, with moderator’s guide for extracting ideas from personas to arrive at service idea candidates.

 • Service Concept: A group exercise for capturing an organization’s essence.
 This is a leadership strategic planning tool, whose results help determine whether a service idea makes sense for a provider’s mission.